 Our site is one of the best in the world as the neutron reflective optical device research & development center.
-A new type neutron scattering system(VIN-ROSE) for material science is developed in J-PARC using neutron pin interferometry.
+New type neutron scattering spectrometers (VIN-ROSE) for material and life science have been developed in J-PARC using neutron spin interferometry.
 Neutron imaging in Kyoto Univ.
-Research Reactor(KUR) is also progressing for wide variety of research fields.
+Research Reactor (KUR) is also progressing for wide variety of research fields.